Greek Life Policies

 - Have proof of current liability insurance on file with the Office of Greek Life in the minimum amounts as stated in housing lease.

-- Complete social event request form by Tuesday at 11:59 pm for each hosted event.
+- Complete the social event request form by Tuesday at 11:59 pm for each hosted event.

 - Have current guest list on file with the Office of Greek Life, which must be compliant with Inter/National Headquarter policies.